fernseed/fernseed.github.io/technology/_posts/2015-02-23-static-generation,-dynamic-content.md

 Going after Scrivener data is one approach, but it's a little messy and not generally applicable.
 So let's talk briefly about my own psychological tics...

-Scrivener, like most OS X applications[^fn12], will automatically save any changes made to a project every few seconds---the Snapshots feature even allows you to roll back to earlier auto-saved drafts (even though the app [doesn't support](http://www.literatureandlatte.com/forum/viewtopic.php?f=4&t=78&p=123475&hilit=lion+autosave#p123475) the built-in [OS X system-level versioning/reverting](http://support.apple.com/kb/PH14378) mechanism for files, since your `.scriv` document isn't really a single file at all).
+Scrivener, like most OS X applications, will automatically save any changes made to a project every few seconds---the Snapshots feature even allows you to roll back to earlier auto-saved drafts (even though the app [doesn't support](http://www.literatureandlatte.com/forum/viewtopic.php?f=4&t=78&p=123475&hilit=lion+autosave#p123475) the built-in [OS X system-level versioning/reverting](http://support.apple.com/kb/PH14378) mechanism for files, since your `.scriv` document isn't really a single file at all).
 This means that my multi-decade muscle memory to spam Command-S to save every once in a while to make sure I don't lose anything is entirely redundant.
-So let's repurpose otherwise wasted muscle memory and bind that shortcut to 'Sync with External Folder Now' instead[^fn13]:
+So let's repurpose otherwise wasted muscle memory and bind that shortcut to 'Sync with External Folder Now' instead[^fn12]:

 [![Scrivener's 'Sync Now' menu option][]](/assets/images/software-scrivener-sync-now-menu@3x.png)

 [Scrivener's 'Sync Now' menu option]: /assets/images/software-scrivener-sync-now-menu.png "Scrivener's 'Sync Now' menu option"
 {: srcset="/assets/images/software-scrivener-sync-now-menu@2x.png 2x, /assets/images/software-scrivener-sync-now-menu@3x.png 3x"}

-At this point we can pick up any plain text files stored in the 'Drafts' folder(s) in the sync target location and run them through `wc`[^fn14]:
+At this point we can pick up any plain text files stored in the 'Drafts' folder(s) in the sync target location and run them through `wc`[^fn13]:

 	#!/bin/bash
 	fiction=`find path_to_my_fiction_folder -type f -path '*/Draft/*.md' -print0 2>/dev/null | xargs -0 cat | wc -w | bc`